-Compared to the rest of the East Bay market, the Downtown Concord submarket has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the East Bay market, the Downtown Concord submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 30 listings have been made available, which means new listings most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 15 listings have been listed, which means listings might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 7% of the available leases in the Downtown Concord are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,530 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are approximately 4 stories.
+The standard measurement for office space in this area is around 2,200 sqft.
+Most buildings in this area are around 4 stories.
 Most buildings in this area were built in 1985 and are Class A.

 A large portion of this region is residential, but there's plenty of office_space.
 Education is the dominant industry in this region.
 Commute by bike is the most popular way to get to work amongst Downtown Concord residents.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.